Pasta e Fagioli is an Italian pasta and bean soup or stew. It is wonderfully frugal, hearty and full of great simple flavours.

 Once my parsley in the garden dies back in winter I skip it all together.
 I typically add dried basil for a slightly different peppery vibe.

-My pasta e fagioli recipe forgoes the often common pancetta or bacon and opts for a big savoury hit of anchovy.
+My version of this classic recipe forgoes the often common pancetta or bacon and opts for a big savoury hit of anchovy.

 You can relax it does not make this hearty soup taste fishy in the slightest.
 It adds a warm right almost meaty flavour, or umami as it is referred to.